cnorick/curse-of-strahd-notes/Session Notes/Session 2.md

 - As we enter the house, the party sees that the place is immaculate but shrouded in darkness
 	- Floors well oiled and the furniture freshly dusted
 	- Doors seem to be opening and closing on their own
-	- The stuffed wolves seem to be watching us
+	- The stuffed wolves seem to be watching them
 	- The ornate carvings in the wood paneling is not always as it seems
 - Shortly after entering, the party splits up
 	- [[Anakir]] and [[Pelanil]] run upstairs, chasing the sound of a harpsicord